 You’re driving to work when a driver from the opposite direction suddenly appears in front of you.
 When you beep your horn, nothing happens.
 You hardly ever save the accident.
 The horn is a small part of the car that drivers often overlook, but it serves a purpose.
 If it is not working well, it may endanger your or someone else’s life.
+You can also learn How to check battery amps with a multimeter?

 A car horn is a necessary part of any roadworthy vehicle.
 It plays a vital role in preventing road accidents by alerting other drivers and pedestrians to the vehicle’s presence.
 But like many other functioning parts of the vehicle, it can get damaged.